michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 28. and he left every thing, and arose, and went after him.

-29. And Levi made in his house a great feast;A great reception. and there was a large company of tribute-takers, and of others that reclined with them.
+29. And Levi made in his house a great feast;

 30. And the Sophree and Pharishee murmured, saying to his disciples, Why with tribute-takers and sinners eat you and drink?